 Services: Technical Assistance, Training, Capacity Development

-Technical Expertise: Family Planning & Reproductive Health, Social and Behavior Change, Health Service Delivery, HIV, Infectious Diseases, Research, Monitoring, and Evaluation, Nutrition
+Technical Expertise: Family Planning & Reproductive Health, Health Systems Strengthening, HIV, Infectious Diseases, Nutrition, Research, Monitoring, and Evaluation, Social and Behavior Change

-Zambia has made great strides in decreasing infection and mortality rates associated with HIV over the last decade, with 85.4% of people living with HIV on treatment, according to the 2016 Zambia Population Based HIV Impact Assessment (ZAMPHIA).
-However, despite this progress, the country continues to struggle with one of the highest HIV prevalence rates in the world; 11.3% of persons aged 15 – 49 years are infected with HIV, with significant impact among adolescent girls and young women and men ages 25-34.
+Despite significant progress towards reducing morbidity and mortality from HIV, Zambia continues to struggle with one of the highest HIV prevalence rates in the world; 12% of persons aged 15 – 49 years are infected, with significant impact among adolescent girls and young women and men ages 25-34.

 Working together with the Government of the Republic of Zambia (GRZ), PEPFAR is scaling up interventions that are most effective in the areas and populations with the highest burden of HIV.
 The country’s long-term vision calls for a “nation free from the threat of HIV and AIDS by 2030,” moving the country forward to epidemic control.

-USAID/PEPFAR SAFE will work with the GRZ, private sector, and civil society institutions at the national, provincial,district, and facility levels in establishing and rolling out service delivery systems where they are currently lacking, strengthening existing service delivery platforms, and increasing the GRZ’s ability to manage USAID government-to-government (G2G) activities.
+USAID SAFE works alongside the GRZ, private sector, and civil society institutions at the national, provincial, district, and facility levels to establish and roll out service delivery systems where there is unmet need, strengthen existing service delivery platforms, and increase the GRZ’s ability to manage USAID government-to-government (G2G) activities.